Andrea-Crowchild/restdi/README.md

 A minimal, privacy-focused spaced repetition CLI tool powered by the [FSRS](https://github.com/open-spaced-repetition/py-fsrs) algorithm.

-## Philosophy

-Tutori is built around a few core principles:

-- **No bloat** — does one thing and does it well
-- **Your data is yours** — everything lives in a local JSON file at `~/.config/tutori/tutori.json`
-- **No telemetry** — nothing is ever sent anywhere
-- **Optimizer support** — accumulates review history for optional FSRS parameter optimization

 ## Installation

 Requires Python 3.10+ and the following dependencies: